NathanEpstein/StockVisD3/README.md

 4. Go to localhost:3000

 #Note to developers
 Forks and pull requests welcome.
-That said, expediency in creating a working product was the priority - the code base may reflect this.
+Please note that expediency in creating a working product was the priority so the code base may be somewhat disorganized.
+Many thanks for any contributions.